|

 design?

-Biomimetics - or bionik as parts of Europe calls it - is the discipline
+Bio-inspired design, biomimetics - or bionik as parts of Europe calls

-of creating new objects with inspiration from nature.
-The terms are constructed
+it - is the discipline of creating new objects with inspiration from nature.

-from Greek "bios" meaning life, the suffix "ik" from 'mechanik' (meaning
+The terms are constructed from Greek "bios" meaning life, the suffix "ik"

-mechanics in German) and "mimeistai" meaning imitate.
-The discipline is
+from 'mechanik' (meaning mechanics in German) and "mimeistai" meaning

-interesting for designers since it offers a huge base of well proven design
+imitate.
+The discipline is interesting for designers since it offers a

-principles - many of them have evolved over millions of years and proven
+huge base of well proven design principles - many of them have evolved

-their value by still being in use.
-The inspiration from nature can be
+over millions of years and proven their value by still being in use.
+The

-direct and remind of copying or it can be more indirect where phenomena
+inspiration from nature can be direct and remind of copying or it can

-or principles found in nature are used more freely within the design process.
+more freely within the design process.

 An old activity